baggepinnen/MonteCarloMeasurements.jl/README.md

 - `Particles(N = 500, d::Distribution = Normal(0,1))` samples `N` particles from the distribution `d`.
 - We don't export the ± operator so as to not mess with [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), but you can import it by `import MonteCarloMeasurements.±`.
 We then have `μ ± σ = μ + σ*Particles(500)`

 **Common univariate distributions are sampled systematically**, meaning that a single random number is drawn and used to seed the sample.
 This will reduce the variance of the sample.
-The systematic sample can maintain its originally sorted order by calling `Particles(N, permute=false)`, but the default is to permute the sample so as to not have different `Particles` correlate strongly with each other.
+If this is not desired, call `Particles(N, [d]; systematic=false)` The systematic sample can maintain its originally sorted order by calling `Particles(N, permute=false)`, but the default is to permute the sample so as to not have different `Particles` correlate strongly with each other.